andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     ];
     ```

+6. Add kafka response message into `src/message/language/index.ts`

+    ```ts
+    // src/message/language/index.ts

+    import kafka from './kafka.language';

+    export default {
+        ...
+        ...
+        ...

+        kafka
+    };
+    ```

-6. Make sure our topics was created or we can use auto create topics with `KafkaAdminModule`.
+7. Make sure our topics was created or we can use auto create topics with `KafkaAdminModule`.

     ```ts
     // src/kafka/kafka.constant.ts